Our Origins: Planted from the West

 Then in September 2020, we found a new location to meet, at the Latvian Canadian Cultural Centre, 4 Credit Union Drive.
 Here we hope to stay for a long, long time, Lord willing!

 In January 2021, our church joined the Great Commission Collective!
-We are excited to partner with other GCC churches to continue planting churches in the city of Toronto and around the world.
+We are excited to partner with other GCC churches to continue planting churches in the greater Toronto area and around the world.